 - Greater than or equal to 40Obese III

 Patients that fall into the obese categories typically qualify for weight loss procedures.

 Why should someone choose Nobesity?

 What assistance does Nobesity provide to patients after the bariatric surgery?

-Each patient receives regular follow-up visits with his or her surgeon, nurse and dietician without any extra cost.
+Each patient receives regular follow-up visits with his or her surgeon, nurse and dietitian without any extra cost.
 Our team of experts is available every step of the way to help individuals achieve the best possible outcomes during this crucial time.
-We also provide monthly support group meetings to help individuals achieve long-term success.
+We also provide monthly obesity support group meetings to help individuals achieve long-term success.